futurice/ios-good-practices/README.md

 * [Model-View-Controller-Store (MVCS)][mvcs]
     * This is the default Apple architecture (MVC), extended by a Store layer that vends Model instances and handles the networking, caching etc.
-    * Every Store exposes to the view controllers either `RACSignal`s or `void`-returning methods with custom completion blocks.
+    * Every Store exposes to the view controllers either `signals` or `void` methods with custom completion blocks.
 * [Model-View-ViewModel (MVVM)][mvvm]
     * Motivated by "massive view controllers": MVVM considers `UIViewController` subclasses part of the View and keeps them slim by maintaining all state in the ViewModel.
     * To learn more about it, check out Bob Spryn's [fantastic introduction][sprynthesis-mvvm].